FFTAI/Wiki-GRx-Pipeline/README.md

     - This repository provides the code for verifying the walking policy in the simulator with ODE physics engine.
     - Use Webots as the simulator.

-4. Deploy on real robot:
+4. Deploy on real robot 🤖:
     - https://gitee.com/FourierIntelligence/wiki-grx-deploy
     - This repository provides the code for deploying the walking policy on the real robot.